Lethbridge Viaduct: History

 Although the original route accomplished its purpose in allowing the CPR to rapidly complete the railway, it turned out to be expensive to operate.
 The original bridges were designed to last only about 10 years.
-The CPR decided, in 1905 to construct a completely new route on a better gradient to bypass the original line.
+In 1905, the CPR decided, to construct a completely new route on a better gradient to bypass the original line.
 The new line was built to the north of the Oldman River.
-It required two bridges, one in Lethbridge—the High Level Bridge—over the Oldman River and another large bridge over the Oldman River again west of Monarch.
+It required two bridges, one in Lethbridge—the High Level Bridge—over the Oldman River, and another large bridge over the Oldman River again west of Monarch.
 This route eliminated many curves and reduced the grade from 1.2 percent to only 0.4 percent.
 It also saved 5.26 mi of track.

-Construction began in the summer of 1907.
+The Lethbridge Viaduct was designed by the CPR's bridge department in Montreal, Quebec.
+Construction began in the summer of 1907, directed by CPR's Assistant Chief Engineer John Edward Schwitzer.
 Clearing and grading the site, construction of piers, and placement of the footings progressed while the steelwork was being prefabricated.
-Raising the steelwork began in mid-August 1908.
-Once the steelwork reached track level at the Lethbridge end, it was possible to begin using a huge travelling crane called an "erection traveller".
-The traveller was built on site at a cost of $100,000.
-It was used to lower the steel beams and girders into place.
+The steelwork was manufactured by the Canadian Bridge Company of Walkerville, Ontario.
+Raising the steelwork began in mid-August 1908 and was performed by around 100 workers.
+Transport of the steel to the site required 645 railway cars while another 40 were needed to bring in equipment.
+Once the steelwork reached track level at the Lethbridge end, it was possible to begin assembly using a huge travelling crane called an "erection traveller", which was built on site at a cost of $100,000 and was used to lower the steel beams and girders into place.
 The last girder was placed in June 1909 and riveting was completed in August 1909.
-Transport of the steel to the site required 645 railway cars while another 40 were needed to bring in equipment.
+The total cost of the Lethbridge Viaduct's construction was $1,334,525.